input-output-hk/plinth-static-analyzer-research/audits/Plutarch.md

 - **AGO-303. tooLate in code can also mean early:** Logic bug where proposal actions before startingTime are incorrectly treated as "too late" instead of "too early", allowing premature proposal finalization
 - **AGO-304.
 Other minor inconsistencies:** Documentation and code quality issues
 - **AGO-305.
 Other naming suggestions:** Code quality and documentation issues
-- **AGO-306.
-Proposal can be DoSed by using UnlockStake with no input stakes:** Redeemer allows operation without validating required stake inputs are present.
-Requires semantic understanding of which redeemers require which inputs
 - **AGO-308.
 Proposal can be DoSed by voting and unlocking repeatedly:** Attacker can repeatedly vote and unlock stake to DoS proposal by constantly changing the proposal UTxO, invalidating other users' transactions.
 Protocol design issue
 - **AGO-309.
 Incorrect token references across the code:** Variable names and comments incorrectly reference which tokens are used
 - **AGO-402.
 PUnlock:** Ambiguous proposal redeemer name: Redeemer named PUnlock suggests unlocking proposal but actually unlocks stakes.
 Naming issue